A new study finds that approximately 43 percent of Americans don't attend church.

 Work is underway to restore the only house of worship destroyed in the terrorist attacks on September 11, 2001, but it will be more than a church when the work is done.

 More than any time in our nation’s history, Americans are skipping church on Sunday.
 Identifying exactly who those people are — from a demographic and psychographic perspective — the latest research shines some light on what groups of people the Church are failing to evangelize.

-Living for centuries without a homeland, Messianic Jews have increased from the four corners of the world, and since the end of the 19th Century, the international movement has become more pronounced.
-After the Jewish people returned to their homeland in 1948 following the Holocaust and reestablished the nation of Israel after two millennia, the number of Jews who believe in Yeshua (Jesus) as their Messiah, while holding onto their Jewish customs, has grown around the globe — at about the same rate that Jews continue to return to Israel.
+Without a homeland, Messianic Jewish People have increased from the four corners of the world.
+Since the end of the 19th Century, this international movement has become more pronounced.
+After the Jewish People returned to their homeland in 1948 following the Holocaust, which reestablished the nation of Israel after two millennia, the number of Jewish People who believe in Yeshua (Jesus) as their Messiah — while holding onto their Jewish customs — has grown around the globe.
+This has occurred at about the same rate that Jewish People continue to return to Israel.

 Even though most of the laws and guiding principles that govern this nation are predicated on the Bible, a surprisingly large proportion of young Americans have developed not only an ambivalence toward Scripture, but an extremely negative view of it, as well.